Best NZ Microgaming Casinos

 - Leo Vegas

 These Microgaming casinos have optimised their business to serve Kiwis better than your run-of-the-mill online casino.
-While they don’t have POLi (nobody does), they do have NZ-friendly baning options for moving money in and out.
+While they don’t have POLi or PayPal (nobody does), they do have NZ-friendly banking options for moving money in and out.

 The latest batch of new Microgaming casinos in NZ include names like Dunder, Leo Vegas, and Mr Green.
 These are giant sites that have much more to offer than “just” Microgaming casino games.

-Here are some of the best new Microgaming casinos of 2019.
-Some of these are completely new sites, some are new to New Zealand after operating for years in other markets (mostly the UK and rest of Europe):
+Here are the best new Microgaming casinos of 2019.
+Some of these are completely new sites, some are long-time operators who’ve just entered New Zealand:

 - Mr Green